-Course Global Governance - Theory Course Numbering Code (GG) POL721E
+Course Global Gove rnance - Theory Course Numbering Code bering Code (GG) POL721E

 Campus Surugadai Semester Spring Credits 2

 Lecturer [Professor] SASAOKA YUICHI, Ph.D.

-This course provides an overview of the structure and functions of global governance, especially its theory related to historical foundations and directions.

-The class is supposed to examine several aspects of globalization: (i) the limitation of the interstate system; (ii) the benefits and challenges of internet technology (IT); and (iii) cultural intensification and confrontation linked with anti-globalization.
-New approaches need to simultaneously cope with these three dimensions.
+This course provides an overview of the structure and functions of global governance (GG), especially its theory related to historical foundations and directions.
+The class is supposed to examine several aspects of globalization: (i) the limitation of the interstate system; (ii) the benefits and challenges of internet technology (IT); and (iii) cultural activization linked with anti-globalization and populism trends.
+New approaches of GG need to simultaneously cope with these dimensions.

-Regarding aspect (i), sub-regional and macro regional actors can be recognized as "control mechanisms" that are empowered in the economically advanced, free regions, while state actors are dominant players in the state controlled regions.
-Eye-catching aspect is recent entry of African Union as well as European Union into G20 group.
-In terms of aspect (ii), global governance goes along with the progress of IT, and effective regulation systems need to be established in some important areas such as finance and military.
-IT can connect people, companies, governments and non-governmental organizations (NGOs) to any entity.
-The progress of IT and its usage have been synchronized with the rapid expansion of civil society.
+Regarding aspect (i), sub-regional and macro regional actors can be recognized as "control mechanisms" that are empowered in the economically advanced, free regions, while state actors are only dominant players in the state-controlled regions.
+In terms of aspect (ii), global governance goes along with the progress of IT, and effective regulation systems need to be established in some important areas such as finance, security and military.
+IT can connect people, companies, governments and NGOs to any entity.
+The progress of IT and its usage have been synchronized with the rapid expansion of private sectors and civil society.
 On the other hand, state power elites and machinery try to control people's opinion and information by using IT systems.
-Regarding aspect (iii), global governance is expected to accommodate antagonistic cultures stimulated by the synchronicity of advanced IT environments.
-Through new endeavors, there may be a chance for people to reach mutual understanding and soothe their anger and fear, if being free from information control and manipulation.
-In this class, the targets are two-fold: (1) to understand global governance, globalization and comparative regionalism; and (2) to master basic analytical perspectives related to global society with historical background.
+Fake news and manipulation of information are very common in all the countries.
+Regarding aspect (iii), global governance is expected to accommodate antagonistic cultures stimulated by the advanced IT environments.
+Through new endeavors, there may be a chance for people to reach mutual understanding and soothe their anger and fear, if being free from information control and manipulation. manipulation.

+In this class, the targets are two-fold: (1) to understand global governance, globalization and comparative regionalism; and (2) to master basic analytical perspectives related to global society with historical backgrounds